- Best Nikon Lenses: Nikon AF-S 50mm f/1.8G

 Though it’s designed to work with Nikon FX cameras, which have a full frame sensor, this lens will also work just fine with a Nikon DX, or crop sensor, camera.

 The only difference is that due to the crop factor, this lens has an effective focal length of 75mm, which puts it in the short telephoto range.
+This focal length also helps to capture images with shallow depth of field.

 That’s not a bad thing at all, though, because having more length with the lens means you can photograph your subjects from a greater distance.